jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 In no particular order, books I read enjoyed this year.

+# Between the World and Me, by Ta-Nehisi Coates

+Ta-Nehisi Coates is a fantastic author and *Between the World and Me* is a really painful description of what it is to be a black man in the United States.
+This is definitely a book that I have been and will continue to recommend everyone reads.

 # The Battle Cry of Freedom, by James McPherson

 Amazingly comprehensive history of the American civil war.